 An Introduction to the A Major Scale

-We take a look at what a scale is, and how to play the A major scale on the piano.
+In this article, we are going to review what a scale is and how to play the A major scale on the piano.
 We examine the best fingering to you use when playing this scale.
 We also learn about where in music you might find this common scale.

 What Is a Scale?

 Every musical key contains eight notes.
 Playing a scale simply involves playing these eight notes in a row, either going up the scale, down it or both.

 Anyone can play a basic scale without too much difficulty.
 On a piano, the simplest scale is the C major scale.
 Start on the note C, and move right playing the next white note in turn until you have played eight white keys in total.
 You have just played the scale of C major ascending.

 Come back down the same eight white keys again and you have just played C major descending.
 You may not have played it very fluently, but that is where the practice comes in.

 What Is the Pattern of a Major Scale?

 If you look at the eight notes of the C major scale that you played, you may notice something a little unusual.

 The first two keys you play have a black key straight after them, but the third key, E, isn’t followed by a black key.
 It moves straight on the next white key, F. The same thing happens at the very end, with no black key between the B and the final C

 This is because of the way that scales work in Western music.
 The gap between two keys on a piano is always half a note (from C to C sharp, which is the black key next to it, for example).
 So playing the first two notes of the C major scale, we skip the black key and play the next white key, meaning we are two half notes higher.